What Are the Main Types of MVPs?

 Video Demo MVP

-As it follows from the above, if you have a prototype or a working yet unfinished version of the product, you can film an explainer video, teaser, or demo to showcase what the product is capable of.
+As it follows from the above, if you have a prototype or a working yet unfinished version of the product, you can film an explainer video, teaser, or demo to showcase what the product is capable of, or consider creating an animated video for a more dynamic presentation.
 The approach is wise if:

 • you can't provide the product in its current form for beta testing;